 WARNINGS AND PRECAUTIONS

 • Malignancies: Treatment with MAVENCLAD may increase the risk of malignancy.
 After the completion of 2 treatment courses, do not administer additional MAVENCLAD treatment during the next 2 years.
+In clinical studies, patients who received additional MAVENCLAD treatment within 2 years after the first 2 treatment courses had an increased incidence of malignancy.
 The risk of malignancy with reinitiating MAVENCLAD more than 2 years after the completion of 2 treatment courses has not been studied.
 Follow standard cancer screening guidelines in patients treated with MAVENCLAD.

 • Risk of Teratogenicity: MAVENCLAD may cause fetal harm when administered to pregnant women.
 In females of reproductive potential, exclude pregnancy before initiation of each treatment course of MAVENCLAD and prevent by the use of effective contraception during MAVENCLAD dosing and for at least 6 months after the last dose of each treatment course.
 Women who become pregnant during treatment with MAVENCLAD should discontinue treatment.